thestriver/ai-for-javascript-course/README.md

-# AI Application Development for Javascript Developers 🤖
+# Practical AI Application Development for Javascript Developers 🤖
 An open-source course for javascript developers to get into AI Product development with demos, roadmaps, and notebooks.

 ---
-I built this course hoping it would be an excellent guide for aspiring AI developers and a valuable resource for the wider JavaScript developer community.
+I created this course hoping it would be an excellent guide for aspiring AI developers and a valuable resource for the wider JavaScript developer community.

 The course is divided into 6 modules, as shown below.
 ![image](https://github.com/thestriver/ai-for-javascript-course/assets/16709708/95237a88-63e2-48b6-a2c6-fc45ff49fe7b)